 Can't afford or don't need a midsize sedan?
 Well, many compact sedans now have the interior space and upscale, high-tech features once more commonly associated with cars farther up the model ladder.
 The 2014 Nissan Sentra is a perfect example of this trend, as it offers an impressive amount of interior room and a nice array of features for pretty attractive pricing.
 But when it comes time to choose a small sedan, there are other factors to consider.

 Nissan fully redesigned the Sentra last year, making changes to the car's design, improving fuel economy and adding space and new features.
 We were only lukewarm about the car, however, as it did little to impress us in the way it drove.
 For 2014, Nissan has apparently taken note of the Sentra's weak areas, as the company has made hardware changes that it says reduce noise within the cabin and improve both ride comfort and handling.
+Although we didn't really notice the Sentra being notably quieter (we had no prior complaint in this area anyway), we found the car's sharper handling made it more enjoyable to drive through turns.
 Smartphone app integration via the NissanConnect interface is new as well.